 CEPAR

-It examines the correlates and characteristics of individuals’ decision making over the life course, emphasising the impact of age and cognition on decision making and consumer choice; and reveals how decision making is shaped by age-related changes in cognition, affect, values and goals as well as expectations about ageing.
-The stream will deliver a unifying model of life-cycle, or life course, decision making, which explicitly recognises limits to rational choice.
+The research examines the correlates and characteristics of individuals’ decision making over the life course, emphasising the impact of age and cognition on decision making and consumer choice; and revealed how decision making is shaped by age-related changes in cognition, affect, values and goals as well as expectations about ageing.
+The research deliveres a unifying model of life-cycle, or life course, decision making, which explicitly recognises limits to rational choice.

 • Individual Differences in Financial and Health Decision Making: Impacts on Productive Ageing